Tony Awards set for September after coronavirus delays | Entertainment

 Tony Awards set for September after coronavirus delays

-“After this devastating past year and a half for our industry, our city and for the entire world, we are excited to finally be able to celebrate the return of Broadway, our Tony Award nominees and winners," Charlotte St. Martin, president of The Broadway League, and Heather Hitchens, president and CEO of the American Theatre Wing, said in a statement.
-The nominations for the 2020 Tony Awards were announced last year but the annual ceremony was canceled because of the pandemic.
+26, organizers The Broadway League said in a statement on Wednesday.
+The awards, the highest honors for plays and musicals, will be handed out during a four-hour special on CBS television and streaming platforms and will mark the return of live shows in New York City that have been shuttered since March 2020.

 The Tony Awards for Broadway theater that were delayed for more than a year by the coronavirus pandemic will take place on Sept.
-26, The Broadway League, which organizes the event, said in a statement on Wednesday.
+26, organizers The Broadway League said in a statement on Wednesday.

-The awards, which celebrate the best plays and musicals on Broadway, will be handed out during a four-hour special on CBS television and streaming platforms and will mark the return of live shows in New York City that have been shuttered since March 2020.
-“After this devastating past year and a half for our industry, our city and for the entire world, we are excited to finally be able to celebrate the return of Broadway, our Tony Award nominees and winners," Charlotte St. Martin, president of The Broadway League, and Heather Hitchens, president and CEO of the American Theatre Wing, said in a statement.
+The awards, the highest honors for plays and musicals, will be handed out during a four-hour special on CBS television and streaming platforms and will mark the return of live shows in New York City that have been shuttered since March 2020.
+"After this devastating past year and a half for our industry, our city and for the entire world, we are excited to finally be able to celebrate the return of Broadway, our Tony Award nominees and winners," Charlotte St. Martin, president of The Broadway League, and Heather Hitchens, president and CEO of the American Theatre Wing, said.

-The nominations for the 2020 Tony Awards were announced last year but the annual ceremony was canceled because of the pandemic.
-Many Broadway shows, including the three biggest musicals "Hamilton," "The Lion King" and "Wicked" have announced they will reopen in mid-September.
+The nominations for the 2020 Tony Awards were announced last year but the annual ceremony was postponed indefinitely because of the pandemic.
+Many Broadway shows, including the three biggest musicals "Hamilton," "The Lion King" and "Wicked" have announced in recent weeks that they will reopen in mid-September.

+Called "The Tony Awards Present: Broadway's Back!," the Sept.
+26 special will include a live concert featuring Broadway stars performing classic hits on stage.
+There will also be performances by the casts of best musical Tony contenders, "Jagged Little Pill," "Moulin Rouge: The Musical," and "Tina: The Tina Turner Musical."

+The top three Tony awards - best play, best play revival and best musical - will be handed out during the portion of the show that will be broadcast on CBS television.
+Other Tony awards will be presented during a presentation broadcast on the Paramount + streaming platform.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)